rackspace-platform/rhino/docs/index.md

-# Title: Overview of a Python Microservice
+# Title: Overview of a Python Microserviceeeee

 ## Introduction:
 A Python microservice is a small, independent component of a larger software system that performs a specific function or provides a particular service.
 It follows the microservices architecture, which promotes the development of applications as a collection of loosely coupled services that can be independently deployed, scaled, and maintained.
 In this overview, we'll explore the key characteristics, benefits, and components of a Python microservice.